How to Raise Prices Without Losing Clients

 Same email.
 Same approach.

-B-tier is where you’ll see the most acceptance.
-They value you enough to stay, but aren’t emotionally attached to the old rate.
-Most will say yes or ask for a slight phase-in terms.
+B-tier is where you’ll see the most acceptance: they value you enough to stay but aren’t emotionally attached to the old rate, so most will say yes or ask for a slight phase‑in.

-If they negotiate: “I can offer a 90-day phase-in where we transition to the new rate over three months.
-Would that work?”
+“I can offer a 90‑day phase‑in where we transition to the new rate over three months—would that work?”

-This gives them an adjustment period while still moving to your new rate.
+That gives them a short adjustment period while still moving fully to your new rate.

 Day 7: Notify A-tier clients with the highest-touch communication